 Learning is a step-by-step process

 It should also be noted that learning is a step-by-step process.
-Certain skills have to be mastered first, before it becomes possible to master subsequent skills.
+Certain skills must be mastered first, before it becomes possible to master subsequent skills.

-In order to be a rugby player, a person first has to master the foundational skills, e.g. passing, kicking and tackling.
-In the same way, in order to do maths, a child first has to learn the foundational skills of maths, like visual perception and logical thinking.
+To be a rugby player, a person must first master the foundational skills, e.g., passing, kicking and tackling.
+In the same way, to do maths, a child first has to learn the foundational skills of maths, like visual perception and logical thinking.

 The third step would be to ensure that the learner catches up in the knowledge aspect of maths.